 Each prescription will have an up-to-date medication list attached.
 Keep it and use it to re-order.

-Repeat prescriptions should be requested with 48 hours notice between 10.00 am – 5.30 pm Monday to Friday either
+Repeat prescriptions should be requested with 2 working days notice between 10.00 am – 5.30 pm Monday to Friday either

 If you would like your prescription to be collected by a nominated pharmacy please make it clear when ordering.